nobuti/gatsby-redux-firebase/INSTRUCTIONS.md

 4. Create the app in firebase.
 Choose the github authentication, and copy the callback for oauth.
 Open another tab and register new app in github: https://github.com/settings/applications/new.
 For the callback field, fill the url copied from firebase.
 Then copy the client_id and token to firebase to complete the github setup.

-5. Create the config file with the firebase info.
+5. Create the config file with the firebase configuration info.

 6. Install redux and react-redux: